The power of people analytics – what’s your opinion? Take our 10 minute survey for a chance to win £500.

-Updated to include a reminder of the maximum amount of a week's pay effective from 6 April 2016 in respect of calculating a redundancy payment.
+Updated to include a reminder of the maximum amount of a week's pay for the purposes of calculating statutory redundancy pay, effective from 6 April 2017.

 Five worked examples setting out how to calculate enhanced redundancy payments for different types of employers' enhanced redundancy schemes.